mapping-elections/site/_posts/2019-04-30-r-tutorial.markdown

 percentage of the vote received by a single party or faction, wouldn't it be great to see how a particular candidate from that party faired in the election?
 In what counties did a particular candidate do well?
-Where did he not do so well?
+Where did a candidate not do so well?
 We can now use the skills you learned building maps of party percentages to do just that.

 First, let's remind ourselves about the variables and observation in our